 In order to provide you with targeted information and advice on products, we may use evaluation tools.
 These enable us to design products, communicate and advertise according to your needs, including market and opinion research.
 Information on nationality and special categories of personal data pursuant to Art.
 9 GDPR are not processed here.

-2.4 Consequences of non-availability of data
+2.4 Consequences of failure to provide data

 2.5 Recipients of data within the EU